eth-cscs/pyfirecrest/async-example.md

 # You need an environment of python>=3.7
 python -m pip install .
 ```

+### Simple asynchronous workflow with the new client

 Here is an example of how to use the `AsyncFirecrest` client with asyncio.